Genetic admixture

-Genetic admixture occurs when previously isolated populations of organisms interbreed, resulting in a population with genetic ancestry from both sources.
+In genetics and evolutionary biology, genetic admixture occurs when previously isolated populations of organisms interbreed, resulting in a population with genetic ancestry from both sources.
 It can occur between species, such as with hybrids, or within species, such as when geographically distant individuals migrate to new regions.
 It results in a population with genetic backgrounds, or a gene pool, that is a mix of the source populations.
 Genetic admixture is recognized as an important contributor to rapid evolutionary responses, both at the level of gene flow between populations and between species.

 Examples

 Climatic cycles facilitate genetic admixture in cold periods and genetic diversification in warm periods.

 Natural flooding can cause genetic admixture within populations of migrating fish species.

 Genetic admixture may have an important role for the success of populations that colonise a new area and interbreed with individuals of native populations.
 Similarly, climate-associated genetic variants may move more quickly by admixture than background variation across the genome.